Easy Paperbag Shorts Pattern Tutorial

-Today, I’m going to be making a very pretty but comfortable pair of DIY paperbag shorts with pockets and a belt.
+Today, going to show you how to make paper bag shorts.
 These minimalist-style shorts can be used for either a classy or casual look.
+Let's get started!

 Tools and materials: